The High Chaparral: Series format

 Big John's brother, Buck, notionally the ranch's head cowhand, was a hard-bitten former soldier, who fought in the American Civil War, 10 years previously, on the side of the Confederacy.
 From time to time, Buck's past comes back to haunt him, usually in the person of other Confederate soldiers drifting through the territory, forever unable to return to their homes in the defeated South.
 Occasionally, friction occurred because foreman Buck's brother Big John had also fought in the war, but on the other side, as a captain in the Union Army.

 The series gradually evolved to make Manolito and Buck the most prominent characters, as they were the ones who tended to get into trouble; both were somewhat irresponsible, particularly under the influence of drink.
 For what was generally regarded as a serious Western television series, their scenes provided "comic relief" for the show.
 The other characters were gradually marginalized.
 Cattle ranching almost never featured in the storylines, which, whenever Mexican bandit or Indian troubles were not imminent, were much more likely to revolve around personal issues of drama with Manolito or Buck and some form of hell-raising - gambling, fighting, women, or whiskey (or a combination of them).

-Mark Slade (Blue Boy) did not appear in the final season, and Frank Silvera (Don Sebastian Montoya) had died while the series was still in production (but he did appear in a few episodes).
-Blue Boy was replaced by Wind (played by Rudy Ramos), a passing, mysterious cowhand who was half-Pawnee and of a similar age to Blue, and who sometimes acted as a go-between for the ranchers and the Indians.
-Gilbert Roland guest starred as Don Sebastian's younger brother, Don Domingo, who inherits Rancho Montoya near the end of the series.
-This final season had new opening titles and a rearranged version of the popular theme music.
+There were two significant cast changes in the final season.
+Mark Slade (Blue Boy) was replaced by Rudy Ramos as Wind, a passing, mysterious half-Pawnee cowhand who often acted as go-between for the ranchers and the Indians.
+Frank Silvera (Don Sebastian Montoya) died during production, and his place was taken by Gilbert Roland as Don Sebastian's brother, Don Domingo, inheritor of Rancho Montoya.
+The fourth season also had new opening titles and a new arrangement of the popular theme music.

 Name of the ranch

-The name was explained by the following dialog in episode one:
+The name was explained by the following dialogue in episode one:

-Anna-lee Cannon: Isn't it beautiful, John?
+Anna-Lee Cannon: Isn't it beautiful, John?
 It should have a name.

 Big John Cannon: You name it.

-Anna-lee: What is that bush called — that green one?
+Anna-Lee: What is that bush called — that green one?